 Have a notable soundbite about your product or software.
 Some investors see a multitude of pitches in a week or even just in a day.
 Creating a memorable moment can help your pitch stick in their minds.

+A poorly designed deck can hurt your credibility.
+Invest time in making it look professional.
+Stick to a cohesive color palette, font style, and branding throughout.
 Including images and graphs help visual learners absorb the information you’re sharing.
 Using consistent font, font size, and colors not only help your presentation look nice, but also makes you look professional.
 Others can tell that you took time and care to prepare the pitch.
-If you have branding around your product, opt for your brand’s colors,fonts, and tone!
+If you have branding around your product, opt for your brand’s colors, fonts, and tone!